-Keep in mind though that Chase recently put restrictions in place where you cannot have two Southwest personal cards open at the same time.
-(You can, however, have two open business cards or one personal and one business.
+Southwest also offers two different business credit cards.
+Even though Chase won’t allow you to have two Southwest personal cards open at the same time, you can however have two business cards open or one personal and one business.
 (But keep in mind that all of these cards are subject to Chase’s “5/24” rule, there’s been many reports of people getting approved even if they are well above that number).